 AC Environmental were brought in to liaise with the Agency and planners to find a solution to allow the project to start on time.

-We entered into discussions with the Agency and agreed an enforcement position allowing the use of treated colliery spoil pending preparation and submission of an application for a mobile plant permit and deployment application, to allow the continued use of treated colliery spoil in the construction of this major traffic route.
+We entered into discussions with the Agency and agreed a solution allowing the use of treated colliery spoil pending preparation and submission of an application for a mobile plant permit and deployment application, to allow the continued use of treated colliery spoil in the construction of this major traffic route.

-Once the permit was put in place AC Environmental were able to provide COTC cover to the client as they did not have the necessary expertise in-house.
-Whilst carrying out our duties of COTC cover on the permitted area, we also provided general advice on waste related issues for the project as a whole and almost immediately identified a serious issue.
+Once the permit was put in place AC Environmental were able to provide CoTC cover to the client as they did not have the necessary expertise in-house.
+Whilst carrying out our duties of CoTC cover on the permitted area, we also provided general advice on waste and environmental issues for the project as a whole and almost immediately identified a serious issue.